 This cancer is almost exclusive to dogs, though other species can also get it.
-It is a highly invasive cancer of the cells that normally create blood vessels.
+It is a highly invasive cancer of the cells that form blood vessels.

-This story is shared by a friend of mine who wants to remain anonymous.
+This story is shared by a friend who wants to remain anonymous.

 He lived there for almost a year since being found as a stray.
-He was adopted then returned for being too wild and ‘untrainable’.
-I came home with my 45 lb ‘full-grown’ dog who proceeded to get taller and taller and put on 20 lbs once he was out of the shelter.
+Joey was returned to the shelter for being too wild and ‘untrainable.’
+I came home with my 45 lb ‘full-grown’ dog, who kept getting taller and taller.

 A wild child